 Where: The three keys areas to protect daily are face, neck, chest and hands.

-What: 15 SPF or higher unless you are in the sun at your desk then a 30 SPF is recommended.
+What: 30 SPF (sun protection factor) or higher is the gold standard unless you are in the sun at your desk then a 50 SPF is recommended.
+Zinc oxide is the best ingredient for blocking the different harmful rays of the sun.
+The more zinc oxide and titanium dioxide, the better your protection.
 Makeup will help the face only.
-Get an oil free formula for reapplying so you don’t have to worry about your makeup or breakouts for layering products.
+Get an oil free formula or powder for reapplying so you don’t have to worry about your makeup or breakouts for layering products.

-When: 15 minutes prior to exposure then reapply every one and a half to two hours unless you have tendency to burn.
+When: 15 to 30 minutes prior to exposure then reapply every one and a half to two hours unless you have tendency to burn.

 Where: Everywhere skin is showing and get under clothing a little way, too.
 Those places that are missed make for funny burn lines and sleepless nights.

 What: 30 SPF and up.
-The higher the Sun Protection Factor (SPF) the more coverage you get but don’t be fooled that you are protected any longer than 1½ to 2 hours.
+The higher the SPF the more coverage you get but don’t be fooled that you are protected any longer than 1½ to 2 hours.
 Especially the face, chest, shoulders, lips and tops of the feet, and even that shaved or bald head.
+Zinc is especially important in your product.

 Golfers, bikers, hikers, swimmers, other outdoor athletes, gardeners and professions that work in the sun have a greater risk or sun damage because your attention is on your task at hand and not how much sun you are getting.
 Set a timer if you must but reapply every few hours.
 Dermatologists remove more potentially cancerous spots on this group of individuals than any other.